The Common Program of the People's Republic of China 1949-1954

 Young (2013).
 Page 92.[Cite]

 Smith (2006) states "Rumor is present in all societies, and in Communist societies it functioned, to a large extent, exactly as it does in non-Communist societies—namely, as “improvised news” in which people comment upon the events taking place around them.
 12 In the PRC, where the news media were tightly controlled by the party-state, it reflected a pervasive lack of trust in information that emanated from government.
 During the Korean War, for example, people in Shenyang, Chengde, and Hunan were reported as saying, “There’s nothing in the newspapers worth reading.
 They publish only the good news, not the bad.
 If something happens, they daren’t talk about it.”
 13 Teachers in Wuxi and Suzhou were said to feel that the People’s Daily “has too little and too tardy news about the international situation.”
-14 In Zhejiang, “merchants” opined: “The Zhejiang Daily is a Communist newspaper, so it only publishes news favorable to the Communists.”
+14 In Zhejiang, “merchants” opined: “The Zhejiang Daily is a Communist newspaper, so it only publishes news favourable to the Communists.”
 15 Given this profound skepticism toward the news media, rumors about economic difficulties, about conflict among political leaders, or about tensions in international relations purported to reveal what the party-state was anxious to hide.
 In addition to the function of rumor as “improvised news,” however, much of the sociological literature stresses the role of rumor as a response to situations of crisis or uncertainty."
 Smith (2006).
 Page 408 [↩] [Cite]

 (1) fixing subscription fees high enough to cover the cost of newsprint; (2) reducing the number of employees to a minimum; (3) adopting the system of cost accounting; (4) enacting rules governing the upkeep of equipment; (5) rewarding employees for elimination of waste and for high productivity; (6) using inexpensive, native-made newsprint; (7) improving services to the reader by getting papers printed and delivered promptly every day; (8) strictly enforcing the rules of budgeting and auditing; (9) engaging in profitable sideline activities such as using idle presses to print posters or handbills for commercial and governmental agencies; and (10) carrying advertisements for publishing houses, 'cultural organizations' and certain commercial enterprises.20" Houn (1958).
 Page 444 [↩] [Cite]